 a.
 For a length of 5ft to 6.5ft (1.5m to 2m) (typical).

-Terminate and insulate the DC input leads so they are protected from accidentally shorting to the subrack if the PMU is removed before the leads are disconnected.
+Terminate and insulate the DC input leads to protect them from accidentally shorting to the subrack if the PMU is removed before the leads are disconnected.

-Figure 4.11 Recommended DC power connection
+Figure 3.10 Recommended DC power connection